- A01 ~ The Rebirth of the Phoenix

 “Black, as in African?” asks Jim even more intrigued.

-“Yeah,” I nod, “I mean, look at me… Asians are commonly shorter than me.
+“Yeah,” I nod.
+“I mean, look at me… Asians are commonly shorter than me.
 And…” I sigh, “how to say it without insulting any ethnic group?
-Well, Filipinos tended to be of the smaller ones…”
+Well, Filipinos tended to be of the less corpulent…”

 “What do you mean, Jim?”
 I ask.

-He laughs, “It doesn’ matter if yer black, white, red, yellow or even green… Yer Kira, that’s it.
+“Donna matter if yer black, white, red, yellow or even green… Yer Kira, dat’s it.
 No discussion.
-Heheh~”
+Heheh~” he laughs.

 I have to smile at his short speech and at Gweraz’s smile.